EyeSift

 Detecting Microsoft Copilot Press Releases

-Microsoft Copilot by Microsoft is embedded in office 365 and windows.
+Microsoft Copilot by Microsoft is embedded in microsoft 365 apps, copilot chat, outlook, teams, word, and related work experiences.
 When used to generate press releases,Microsoft Copilot produces content with characteristic patterns that EyeSift can identify through multi-layered analysis.

 PR Professionals & Journalists should be particularly vigilant about AI-generated press releases.
 EyeSift provides instant, free analysis to verify whether press releases were written by Microsoft Copilot or a human author.